Last modified on January 7th, 2023

 If you have an existing thyroid disorder, you should talk to your doctor about your iodine intake.
 You should also go over any other supplements you take or sources of iodine you get to make sure you’re not overdoing it.

-If you consume too much iodine, you could experience inflammation of the thyroid gland.
+If you consume too much iodine, you could experience thyroid gland inflammation.
 You can also experience symptoms like nausea and vomiting.

 Of course, it would take quite a bit of sea moss for you to experience negative iodine effects, but it’s still something to be mindful of.

-The FDA recommends that you have no more than 225 micrograms of iodine a day.
+The FDA recommends having no more than 225 micrograms of iodine daily.
 If you were to have anywhere from two to four tablespoons of sea moss daily, you would be within that recommended amount.

 Using Bladderwrack with Sea Moss